 Director of Operations / COO

 Melinda has been teaching with LSM since 2015 and also performed as a clarinetist in LSM ensembles from 2014 to 2018.
-She currently teaches music at Orchard Lake St. Mary’s Preparatory High School and is the Woodwind Caption Head and a visual instructor for the Southgate Anderson High School Marching Band.
+She is currently the Director of Bands for Airport Community Schools, and also serves as the Woodwind Caption Head and a visual instructor for the Southgate Anderson High School Marching Band.

-In addition to music and marching, her performing arts background also includes equestrian vaulting, the sport of gymnastics and dance on horseback.
+In addition to music and marching, her performing arts background also includes equestrian vaulting, a sport of gymnastics and dance on horseback.